Kclamberth/ytAuto/README.md

 2.) sudo chmod +x /path/to/copy.sh

 3.)
+(OPTIONAL) Download discorbot.sh, and add your server's webhook url for use in notifications.

+4.)
 Simply run the script via ./copy.sh

 **NOTE:**
 ---------------------------------------------------------------------------------------------------------------------------------